ryanzhao2/Portfolio/src/content/about/_content/about.md

 avatar: "/headshot.png"
 ---

-# What's up!

-I'm a student at [McGill University](https://www.mcgill.ca/) with a Computer Science Major and Statistics Minor.
+Hello, I'm a student at [McGill University](https://www.mcgill.ca/) majoring in Computer Science (AI Concentration) with a Statistics Minor.

 ## A bit about me:

 - Currently working at WorkerBee as a Software Engineer
 - Interested in AI and ML
-- Love playing golf
+- Love playing golf in my free time

----